 4. Lewis’s Woodpecker

 The Lewis’s Woodpecker is a small woodpecker with a large, straight bill and a red crown.
-It has enormous eyes, which give it an appearance similar to that of a crow or magpie.
+It has enormous eyes that appear similar to a crow or magpie.

 This list of woodpeckers in Wyoming can be found in woodlands, streamsides, and parks.
 It usually forages insects on dead trees or buildings, and its diet is mainly made up of ants and beetles, although it eats fruit when available.

-Lewis’s Woodpecker is a common bird in the West and Southwest, but it is not as common in the East.
+Lewis’s Woodpecker is a common bird in the West and Southwest but not as common in the East.
 Lewis’s Woodpecker can be found throughout Wyoming during most of the year.
 In summer, it can be heard drumming on wood with its bill to attract a mate.

 5. Hairy Woodpecker